Roseanne Barr ‘Miserable’ And Ranting, Has No Self-Awareness About Racist Statements, ‘Radar Online’ Reports

 — Daily Mail Celebrity (@DailyMailCeleb) June 14, 2018

-Roseanne Barr has offered a range of excuses for her racially insensitive tweet, including her initial explanation that it was caused by the prescription sleeping aide Ambien.
+Roseanne Barr has offered a range of excuses for her racially insensitive tweet, including her initial explanation that it was caused by the prescription sleeping aid Ambien.